 Avoid over-baking.
 The frittata should be just set, with barely golden edges, when it’s ready.
 Over-baked and it will be rubbery and horrible.
 The centre will likely puff up during baking, completely normal, and it will deflate after coming out of the oven.

-Leftovers are surprisingly good cold, but don’t keep well for more than a day.
-I always polish off any leftovers in the evening rather than letting it sit overnight in the refrigerator (this still bugs my partner, but I do leave food out at room temp.
-I know it’s not common in North America but we have no fridge space!)
+Storage: leftovers are surprisingly good cold, but don’t keep well for more than a day.
+I always polish off any leftovers in the evening rather than letting it sit overnight in the refrigerator.

 More Savoury Egg Recipes